conan-io/docs/reference/tools/gnu/makedeps.rst

 .. _MakeDeps:

 The ``MakeDeps`` is the dependencies generator for make.
-Generates a makefile file named ``conandeps.mk`` containing a valid make file syntax with all dependencies listed, including theirs components.
+Generates a makefile file named ``conandeps.mk`` containing a valid make file syntax with all dependencies listed, including their components.

 This generator can be used by name in conanfiles: